 Most recently, Senator Walters was honored as Legislator of the Year in 2011 by the YMCA, and in 2012 by the American Camps Association.
 She currently serves as Vice Chair of the Senate Committees on Appropriations and Public Employment & Retirement.
 She also serves as a member of the Senate Budget and Fiscal Review Committee.

 Senator Walters graduated from the University of California at Los Angeles in 1984 with a Bachelor of Arts degree in Political Science.
 She and her husband, David, have 4 children.

-Board Member, Orange County Gang Reduction Intervention Program (G.R.I.P.)
+Board Member, Orange County Gang Reduction Intervention Partnership (G.R.I.P.)